Purtified/LilithReleases/README.md

   ## Whitelist Commands
   If you're playing a team gamamode like UHC or OP doubles with a friend and don't want to have their stats flooding chat and preventing you from seeing the stats you truely want to see, your opponents', you can use `/whitelist add` followed by their ign to prevent Lilith from showing their stats.
 To remove someone from the whitelist, use `/whitelist remove` on them.
 To view all igns on your whitelist use `/whitelist`.
 Please note that your whitelist will reset every session.

+  Additionally, if you're playing nicked and don't want Lilith consantly informing you that you're nicked, you can use the `/lnick` command followed by your ign to tell Lilith what your nick is and to no longer call you out for it.

 </details>